Cecilia-xu/Leetcode/LeetCodeExplore/Array and String.md

 World
 ```
 > <strong> Complexity of built-in operation: </strong> <br>
 For instance, if the length of the string is N, the time complexity of both finding operation and substring operation is O(N).
-Never forget to take the time complexity of built-in operations into consideration when you compute the time complexity for your solution.
+Never forget to take the time complexity of built-in operations into consideration when you compute the time complexity for your solution.<br>
 Other reference: [String built-in methods](https://www.geeksforgeeks.org/string-class-in-java/)
 ```Java
 // Java code to illustrate different constructors and methods